-Here's how to calculate your cost-per-hire:
+Here's how to calculate your cost-per-hire (CPH) for new employees:

-3. Compare your cost-per-hire against source of hire.
+3. Compare your CPH against source of hire.
 This information gives you a better picture of which job advertising outlets work best.
 For accuracy in tracking source of hire, we recommend using technology-based tracking features, such as those embedded in an ATS.